y-takefuji/water/README.md

 Downloaded file is named 'results.csv'.

 waterq is is a PyPI application designed to seamlessly download the results.csv file and provide visualizations of time-series water quality data across a variety of characteristics. waterq serves as an interactive platform that allows users to explore and analyze selected water quality characteristics.

+waterq empowers users to identify anomalies in water quality data, spanning from historical records to current observations and extending into near-future predictions.

 # How to install waterq